Please note: This post contains affiliate links.

 Let your imagination run wild before your Antarctica trip, envision sailing past massive icebergs and shielding your eyes from the sun reflecting off untouched, bright, white snow.
 Landing in Salisbury Plain, South Georgia (a sub-Antarctic island), and encountering greenery is unexpected, which provides a stunning backdrop for photos.
 The greens and yellows accentuate the already photogenic King penguins and their beautiful color gradations.

 And, while you expect white sand beaches on tropical islands, it’s surprising to encounter in the Falkland Islands.
 Photographing Gentoo penguins marching along the beach to head out for a morning swim is heartwarming.
 Wind pushing sand along the beach can provide an ethereal feel for photos.

-TIP: To capture an image from this perspective, it’s key to lie on your belly in the sand and to be at the penguins’ level.
+TOP TIP: To capture an image from this perspective, it’s key to lie on your belly in the sand and to be at the penguins’ level.

 7. Revel at the rare Blondie fur seal

 During the trip we saw eight instances of “Blondie” fur seals.
-1 in 1000 fur seals will be born as a blondie, with golden fur instead of brown fur.
+Only 1 in 1000 fur seals will be born as a blondie, with golden fur instead of brown fur.
 With their light color, they are easy to spot on the beaches.

 Sadly, from a very young age, they are picked on – often not surviving to adulthood.
 Observing a small blondie being harassed and chased by others while I sat on a beach broke my heart.
 I just wished they would leave her alone.
 It’s sad to think that even animals fear what’s different than them.